NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 8. Los Angeles Chargers

-A case could be made for several teams in the AFC West, but Los Angeles put the rest of the division on notice with a strong finish to the 2017 season.
+A case could be made for several teams in the AFC West, but Los Angeles Chargers put the rest of the division on notice with a strong finish to the 2017 season.

 The Chargers dug themselves an early hole with an 0-4 start last year.
 They made a late playoff push by winning six of their final seven games, but it was too little, too late.
 But they appear poised to carry that momentum over into 2018.